The 16 rules of interior design I'm taking into 2023, given to me by the best designers in the world

 'Interior design should be fun,' says Joa Studholme, head of color at Farrow and Ball.
 'A little playful, a bit sophisticated, and used to create spaces that make you smile.'

 In my 20 years as an interiors journalist, I've interviewed countless interior designers, watched trends come and go, and been inspired by numerous ideas.
-Here are the 16 I think apply best to design right now, the ones that have helped form Livingetc's view on what style looks like today.
+Here are the 16 I think apply best to design right now in 2023, the ones that have helped form Livingetc's view on what style looks like today.
 And they're the ones I'm currently referring back to again and again as I redecorate my own home.
 They are easy guidelines to allow you to create the perfect modern space, full of personality, charm, and rooms that enrich your soul.

 As the editor of Livingetc, Pip spends his days speaking to the greatest design minds alive today.
 He has all the best interior designers in his contacts book, and has written hundreds of articles using their knowledge, explaining how readers can decorate their homes.
 For this piece, he too the very best pieces of wisdom fro the world's very best designers.

 Interior design - the 16 best rules to start you off

 When creating a moodboard, it can be hard to know where to begin.
 Which colors to pick, which fabrics to go for, how you want the room to make you feel.
 The chocies are overwhelming.